 Internal server error in WordPress is often caused by plugin or theme functions.
 Other possible causes of internal server error in WordPress that we know of are: corrupted .htaccess file and PHP memory limit.

 How to fix the 500 Internal Server Error on Your WordPress Website?

 NOTE: Remember Before doing anything over your Website’s Error.
 Make Sure you took a full backup of your website.

-And for that either you can use a FTP client (here are the best recommended ftp client by WordPress).
+And for that either you can use an FTP client (here are the best-recommended FTP client by WordPress).

 Whatever makes you feel comfortable.

 Check Your .htaccess file?